-We’ll be updating these collections and creating new ones in the coming weeks, so if you’re posting to Dribbble, make sure to tag your own work with the names of any H&FJ fonts you use.
+We’ll be updating these collections and creating new ones in the coming weeks, so if you’re posting to Dribbble, make sure to tag your own work with the names of any of our fonts that you use.
 Until then, thank you from all of us at H&FJ for making our work a part of yours.
 We’ll be thinking of you this Thanksgiving. —JH

-Somehow we’ve let the election season come to a close without thanking both parties for making this an All-H&FJ election.
+Somehow we’ve let the election season come to a close without thanking both parties for making this an 100% H&FJ election.
 Continuing the signature voice of its 2008 campaign, Obama for America kept Gotham as its typographic keystone, this year adding our Sentinel typeface as a companion slab serif.
-The GOP chose fonts from H&FJ as well, the Romney campaign settling on Mercury for its serif and Whitney for its sans.
+The GOP chose fonts from us as well, the Romney campaign settling on Mercury for its serif and Whitney for its sans.

 We’d especially like to thank the teams at Obama for America and Blue State Digital for making us a part of their outstanding work on Barackobama.com.
 Eagle-eyed viewers may have noticed that webfonts from H&FJ made their first appearance on that site earlier this year, an especially meaningful milestone for all of us.
 It’s not often that your first beta tester is the President of the United States.